Guicbdiniz/simple-blog-api/README.md

 ## TODO

+- [x] Create initial query schema with Posts and Users.
+- [ ] Update query schema with more complex operations.
-- [ ] Create initial schema with Posts and Users.
+- [ ] Create mutations schema to create, update and delete Posts and Users.
 - [ ] Add authentication system.
 - [ ] Deploy to AWS (or any other cloud).
 - [ ] Integrate with the front-end application.
 - [ ] Create deployment workflow after merge to master.